Euripidec/startup-of-the-year/README.md

 # startup-of-the-year
-Quick examble of a landing page for a startup with responsive web design
+Quick example of a landing page for a startup with responsive web design